vichargrave/espcap/README.md

 | tcp      | tcp_tcp_ack                             | integer
 | tcp      | tcp_tcp_window_size                     | integer

-The mapping for `frame_frame_protocols` enables you to search for any protocol withing a given packet .
-For example if you want to revise the query used before to find DNS, instead of using ports, you could query with the `dns` in the `frame_frame_protocols` field:
+The mapping for `frame_frame_protocols` enables you to search for any protocol within a given packet .
+For example, if you want to revise the query used before to find DNS, instead of using ports, you could query with the `dns` in the `frame_frame_protocols` field:

 ```
 GET packets-2019-04-01/_search